ndelacerda/ndelacerda.github.io/_pages/wip.md

 ## Political Identities and Belief Networks in Developing Democracies

 <u>Abstract</u>: Research in developed democracies suggests that belief networks are structured around political identities.
 However, we know much less about how belief networks are organized in places with less democratic experience and volatile party systems.
 Because political elites play a key role in structuring belief systems by organizing belief packages and signaling to voters which ideas “ought to be together”, belief systems in less organized party systems can potentially systematically differ from those in highly institutionalized democracies.
 I argue that alternative forms of political identification beyond partisanship play a fundamental role in shaping political belief networks in contexts where party competition is less institutionalized.
 Using data from Chile and Peru and Mixed Graphical Models (MGNs), I show how ideological and political movement markers, as well as partisan ones, play an important role in structuring belief systems.
 Findings underscore the relevance of alternative forms of political identification, beyond partisanship, in less institutionalized democracies.

-## Thick and Thin Ideological Dimensions of Party Competition in Latin America

-**with Pablo Argote and Giancarlo Visconti**

-<u>Abstract</u>: While previous research has shown the programmatic component of party competition in Latin America is structured along a single ideological left-right dimension, we argue that voters perceive party competition as simultaneously structured along two axes: a thick and thin ideological dimension.
-While the former represents traditional definitions of left-right competition, this latter dimension is characterized by the division between establishment and non-establishment orientations.
-We test this hypothesis in Chile, a country that previously has been characterized as the most unidimensional of the region.
-Using robust latent variable estimation techniques and both observational and experimental data, we show that voting decisions are shaped not only by left-right ideological positions but also by attitudes towards the political establishment.
-This finding challenges the prevailing unidimensional model of ideological competition in Latin America and suggests a more complex framework for understanding voter behavior in the region.

 ## The Institutions in our Heads: Prototypes and Trust in Political Institutions